amosyu2000/cyclops/docs/Design/MIS.md

 ## 11. Software Modules
 ### 11.1. video_buffer.py
 #### 11.1.1.
 Module Implementation
-Composed of a class Buffer.
+Composed of a single class, Buffer.
 Provides the functionality of starting, stopping, and logging a video clip.
 #### 11.1.2.
 Module Secrets
 - Video capture instance.
 - Frames of video clips.